target/lite-for-jdbc/README.md

 By using a Transaction ConnectionSession, changes will NOT be immediately committed to the database.
 Which allows for multiple features listed below.
 If any of these features are required, use withTransaction.
 Also use withTransaction if you need to specify isolation level.

-* Commit - Commits any existing changes to the database and clears any Savepoints and Locks
+* Commit - Commits any existing changes to the database and clears any save points and Locks
 * Rollback - Reverts the changes since the most recent commit, or the beginning of the ConnectionSession if no commits have been done.
 A partial rollback can also be done to a specific Savepoint
 * Savepoint - Saves the current point of the transaction which can be used to perform a partial Rollback